| |

 Woman crying over her debt

 It is vital to be aware of the potential risks and pitfalls that come with travel hacking.
-Some Latin parents’ myths and misconceptions about using credit cards stem from these risks.
-Here are six of the most significant risks associated with travel hacking:
+Some Latino parents’ myths and misconceptions about using credit cards stem from these risks.
+Here are eight of the most significant risks associated with travel hacking:

 Debt Accumulation